 Plus, account opening requirements vary from bank to bank and branch to branch.
-On top of that, not all branches accept non-residents, which only adds to the confusion.
+On top of that, not all branches in Poland accept non-residents, which only adds to the confusion.

-In fact, most banks don’t even publish the requirements for opening a Polish bank account for non-residents and foreigners.
+In fact, most banks in Poland don’t even publish the requirements for how to open a personal bank account for non-residents and foreigners.
 You have to request them, which normally involves calling or physically visiting each bank, quarterbacking the process yourself, and translating each option in real-time.

 Not to mention verifying the requirements with a branch employee, visiting the branch to open the account, and praying that you brought all the right documents with you.

-Then there are other considerations, like which Polish banks allow remote opening?
+Then there are other considerations, like which banks in Poland allow remote opening?
 Which banks require multiple in-person visits just to open an account?
 And which banks will consider opening accounts for foreign companies?

 On the surface, Poland might seem like an odd choice for non-resident banking.
 But for certain people, it can make a lot of sense.

 Here are some reasons why non-residents are attracted to openings accounts in Poland:

 - Get a European bank account (a Poland bank account is an EU bank account)